An RFH Halloween ghostly gaggle of the 1970s Photo/George Day

 The following opinion piece on Halloween through the generations in Fair Haven was originally published in 2015.
 It is reprised annually …

-Before the parade passes by, this kid from Fair Haven has some parading memories on which to reflect.
+The Fair Haven Halloween Parade passed by last weekend.
+Missed it!
+But, as always, this senior-aged (OUCH) kid from Fair Haven has some parading memories on which to reflect.
 Remember this scene?

 It’s a longstanding tradition — the Fair Haven Halloween Parade.